mahmoud-hanouneh/CarsTrade-e-commerce-React-Firebase/README.md

 ### Prerequisites

 First, npm must be installed in your machine.
-However, you can install it by the following command from CMD Or, you can get npm installed on your machine by installing node.js runtime environment.
+So, you can install it by the following command from CMD Or, you can get npm installed on your machine by installing node.js runtime environment.

 * npm
   ```sh